acl-org/acl-2023/_pages/participants/anti_harassment.md

 ## ACL Anti-Harassment Policy

-EMNLP adheres to the [ACL Anti-Harassment Policy](https://www.aclweb.org/adminwiki/index.php?title=Anti-Harassment_Policy).
+ACL adheres to the [ACL Anti-Harassment Policy](https://www.aclweb.org/adminwiki/index.php?title=Anti-Harassment_Policy).
 Any participant who experiences harassment or hostile behaviour may contact any current member of the [ACL Professional Conduct Committee](https://www.aclweb.org/adminwiki/index.php/Professional_Conduct_Committee).
 Please be assured that if you approach us, your concerns will be kept in strict confidence, and we will consult with you on any actions taken.